aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 #### CSRF/XSRF Protection

 ABP framework simplifies and automates CSRF protection as much as possible.
-AspNet Zero template comes with CSRF protection pre-configured and working out of the box.
+ASP.NET Zero template comes with CSRF protection pre-configured and working out of the box.
 For more information please see ABP's [XSRF-CSRF-Protection documentation](https://aspnetboilerplate.com/Pages/Documents/XSRF-CSRF-Protection)